 Shira has special expertise in issues of privacy in the work place (i.e. email and other employees' monitoring, collection of data, transfer of private information).Shira regularly publishes articles and Op-Eds with regard to Labor Law in The Marker (the leading economic newspaper in Israel) and in other Israeli newspapers.
 Shira also writes in professional legal guides, and co-wrote the Outsourcing chapter in Getting the Deal Through; The Employment & Labor Law chapter in the International Comparative Legal Guide; and "Hiring the Best Qualified & Most Talented Employees: Handbook on Global Recruiting, Screening, Testing and Interviewing Criteria".

 Shira runs a blog (in Hebrew) about labor and employment issues (https://shiralahat.wordpress.com/)

 Shira received her LLB from The Interdisciplinary Center, Herzlia, Israel (1999), her LLM from Tel-Aviv University, Israel (2005) and an MBA from the Technion.
 She was admitted to the Israel Bar in 2000.

 Shira is a member of the employment forum of the Israeli Bar Association.
-Shira joined the firm as an associate in 2007, and became partner in 2013.
+She joined the firm as an associate in 2007, and became partner in 2013.